ABOUT ME

-I do custom kitchen and bathroom renovations in Austin, Texas.
-I also do general custom tile installations of all types.
-If you’d like a straightforward tile tub surround or kitchen backsplash or a whole new custom bathroom or custom kitchen from the studs up, then that’s what I do.
+I do bathroom and kitchen renovation work in Austin, TX.
+I also do general custom tile installations of all types, especially ones that require particular skill and attention to detail.
+That’s why I specialize in diagnosing and fixing leaky tile shower issues, and installing custom tile showers with a lifetime leak free guarantee.
+Whether you’d like a relatively simple tile tub surround or kitchen backsplash or a whole new custom bathroom or custom kitchen from the studs up, then that’s what I do.
+Solo.
+Just me.

 Here’s the bottom line.
-I prefer the 1980s Austin style, back when it was just a different kinda sorta socialist college town.
-So thats how I choose to work.
-So, if you’d like to work with that kind of throwback neighborhood do it all reno contractor, then get in touch.
-If you’d like more context, then just keep scrolling down this page!
+I like still living in the idea of 1990s Austin when it was still a kinda sorta socialist college town.
+If you’d like to work with a solo contractor who works with that mindset, then get in touch.
+If you’d like more context for deciding, then just keep scrolling down this page!

 Quick Bio

-Formal degrees in chemical engineering, biochemistry, and technical writing apparently prepared me for figuring out plumbing, defeating mold, and researching how to rebuild a house literally from the ground up.
-The result is lots of practical experience in all aspects of home reno and repair.
+Formal degrees in chemical engineering, biochemistry, and technical writing accidentally made for a great background fer figuring out plumbing, defeating mold, and researching how to repair homes literally from the ground up.
+The result is lots of practical experience in most all practical aspects of home renovation.

-All of my for hire jobs come with a fixed labor cost, zero up-front charges, and a 100% satisfaction guarantee.
+All of my work comes with a fixed labor cost, zero up-front charges, and a 100% satisfaction guarantee.
 If you’re looking for someone who can offer advice with humor and options with clarity, then just email me at “art.fricke@gmail.com” for a consult and pricing writeup.

 You can also call me at 512-806-4455 but keep in mind that you’ll need to leave a voicemail first.
 I’m pretty popular on the interwebs, so all unknown numbers go straight to my answering machine.